Language: EN

 In programming, there are two types of languages: typed languages and untyped languages.

 The fundamental difference between them lies in how they handle data types.
-In particular, how the variables and expressions we are going to use are declared.
+In particular, how variables and expressions that we are going to use are declared.

-This small difference represents a big change in the use of programs, and often gives rise to huge debates about which approach is better to use.
+This small difference implies a significant change in the use of programs, and often gives rise to huge debates about which approach is better to use.

-In a typed language, also called strictly typed, they are characterized by requiring us to define the specific data type of the variables and expressions that we are going to use.
+In a typed language (also called strictly typed), they are characterized by the fact that they require us to define the specific data type of the variables and expressions that we are going to use.

-Examples of typed languages are C++, C#, and Java, among many others.
+Examples of typed languages include C++, C#, and Java, among many others.
 Let’s see some examples.

 For example, this is how variables are declared in C# or Java.